Protection services for 16- and 17-year-olds

 A children’s aid society will also help you identify and develop relationships that you feel are important, beneficial and that you want to last throughout your life.

 Services will focus on helping you stay connected to your family, community and culture.
-You will have access to services and support that respect your culture, as well as access to programs that help you develop personally.
+You will have access to services and supports that respect your identity and culture, as well as access to programs that help you develop personally.

 Voluntary youth services agreement

-If you are a First Nation, Inuk or Métis youth, the society will provide notice to your band, First Nation, Inuit or Métis community that the society is entering into an agreement with you so that services are provided to you in a way that respects and helps preserve your cultural identity and supports you to remain connected to your community, heritage and traditions.
+If you are a First Nation, Inuk or Métis youth, the society will notify your band, First Nation, Inuit or Métis community about entering into an agreement with you.
+The society does this so that services are provided to you in a way that:

 Before entering a voluntary youth services agreement, societies will: